talkingcode/talkingcode.github.io/source/podcast/2014-04-08-ep-16-yashar-ahmadpour.markdown

   - :quote: "If I see a problem, I want to find a solution - that has always been my driving factor."
     :tweet: "&quot;If I see a problem, I want to find a solution.
 And that has always been my driving factor.&quot; -@yashara #entrepreneurship"
   - :quote: "It’s all about margin optimization.
 How do you get more customers without spending more money."
     :tweet: "&quot;It’s all about margin optimization.
-How do you get more customers without spending more money.&quot; -@yashara"
+How do you get more customers without spending more money.&quot; -@yashara #startups"
 ---